 It's good to use examples when explaining this, I will use 'Hannah Montana: The Movie' here:

-1. Have the students sit in a circle and ask them to come up with one sentence from the story structure each.
-If you have more than 7 students you can just begin from the first sentence again once you reach the eight student.
+1. Have the students sit in a circle and ask them to come up with one sentence each from the story structure.
+If you have more than 7 students you can just begin from the first sentence again once you reach the eighth student.

 2. Once you've done this you can broaden the exercise and take away the 7-sentence restriction, allowing students to tell the story in as many sentences as they like.